cirocosta/estaleiro/docs/talk/README.md

 ```

       estaleiro.hcl  ===>  estaleiro frontend ==> LLB  ==> buildkitd ==> image

 ```

-Looking at the LLB generated:
+To get a sense of how the LLB looks like, let's dig in:

 ```yaml